Double Royal poster to commemorate the end of the Metropolitan Line A stock.

 Dimensions: 25 inches x 40 inches

-50 years later, and with the demise of the type of train from public service, London Transport Museum commissioned two illustrations to redress the omission.
+50 years later, and with the demise of the A Stock from public service, London Transport Museum commissioned two illustrations to redress the omission.

 The Metropolitan line serves outer north west London suburbs as well as the more distant towns of Amersham and Chesham in Buckinghamshire, and the trains were designed with these longer journeys in mind with higher speed capability, high back seats and luggage racks (which London Transport Museum are now selling).